Sell more with better email & SMS

 Preview text: Click here to view online Perky-Pet.com

 Perky-Pet specializes in bird feeders and accessories for wild bird and hummingbird feeding.
-This email from Perky-Pet is special as it promotes a new product innovation for bird feeders.
-This new product innovation goes by the name “Flexport®.”
+This email from Perky-Pet is unique as it promotes a new product innovation for bird feeders, Flexport®.

-The subject line is “Discover the Flexport® Advantage” – which piques the recipient’s curiosity and encourages them to read the email.
-I’m not a big fan of the preview text, but I love how encouraging their subject line is – it makes me want to click through.
+The subject line is “Discover the Flexport® Advantage”, which piques the recipient’s curiosity and encourages them to read the email.

-This email clearly highlights the features of Flexport® – being made of soft and flexible rubber, being positioned for better bird visibility, and being 4x shake resistant – along with why recipients should care about these features.
+This email clearly highlights the features of Flexport®, stating that it’s made of soft and flexible rubber, positioned for better bird visibility, and 4x shake resistant.
+To emphasize this, it explains why recipients should care about these features.

 Subject: How much do you really know about your cat?

-Cat Person is focused on whole cat care, aiming to improve lives of cats and their owners through their wide range of high-quality products.
-This email from Cat Person is so special because it’s dedicated to International Cat Day.
+Cat Person is focused on whole cat care, aiming to improve the lives of cats and their owners through its wide range of high-quality products.
+This email from Cat Person is relevant because it’s dedicated to International Cat Day.

-The subject line “How much do you know about your cat?” is captivating and intriguing as it piques the recipient’s curiosity.
-It makes the readers wonder – how much do I actually know about my cat?
-The email copy entertains but, at the same time, educates cat owners by sharing not-so-well-known facts about cats.
-These include:
+The subject line “How much do you know about your cat?” gets the recipient thinking — how much do I actually know about my cat?
+The email copy both entertains and educates cat owners by sharing not-so-well-known facts about cats, such as “Each cat’s nose print is unique, much like human fingerprints.
+Boop!”

 Sharing such information is a brilliant way to make the email stand out from those overly promotional emails we see every day in our inboxes.

 However, that doesn’t mean the Cat Person team didn’t want to turn the recipients into customers.
-They have smartly implemented a simple and sweet CTA “Shop Now” at the end – without pushing the recipient too much.
+It has smartly implemented a simple and sweet CTA, “Shop Now,” at the end, without pushing the recipient too much.

 Subject: Try Scratch without subscription

 Scratch is an Australian pet food company that offers high-quality, locally sourced, and sustainable dog food that’s delivered directly to customers’ doors.
-This email from Scratch is a full house – as it comprises everything from product promotion to their benefits as well as customer reviews.
+This email from Scratch is a full house, as it comprises everything from product promotion to its benefits as well as customer reviews.

-I loved the email because it addresses potential customers’ concerns related to committing to a subscription by offering a low-cost, one-time purchase option.
-This means – potential customers who want to try Scratch’s products without subscribing can actually do it without requiring a long-term commitment.
+The email addresses potential customers’ concerns related to committing to a subscription by offering a low-cost, one-time purchase option.
+This means that potential customers who want to try Scratch’s products without subscribing can do so without requiring a long-term commitment.

-Last but not least, the email further builds trust by mentioning their 5-star average review, and the number of meals served, showcasing that many customers are satisfied with the product.
-Additionally, it provides an avenue for customers to reach out if they have concerns about their dog’s specific sensitivities or intolerances, making the brand appear approachable and invested in customers’ experiences.
+Plus, mentioning its five-star average review and the number of meals served, demonstrates that many customers are satisfied with the product.
+There’s also an avenue for customers to reach out if they have concerns about their dog’s specific sensitivities or intolerances, making the brand appear approachable and invested in customers’ experiences.

-Here are a few useful pet care newsletter tips:
+Here are six useful pet care newsletter tips:

 1. Use catchy and attention-grabbing subject lines